 Ranging in size from low to tall, the versatile Balance Units by Content by Conran are free standing and create perfect room dividers.

-Versatile & multi-tasking
+Versatile & multi-tasking storage for small spaces

+Bastogne Wood Storage Hallway Bench, above.
 A bench in the hallway earns its keep by having baskets or boxes underneath for shoes/hats/gloves.
-Adding a mirror/shelf/hooks combo above it doubles up again on storage opportunities.

 Browse: Top 10 Mirrors with Shelves